NitorCreations/send/README.md

 stronger compression methods and both reduces latency and lowers cpu usage when serving files.

-The 'precompressed` option enables or disables serving of precompressed content variants.
+The `precompressed` option enables or disables serving of precompressed content variants.
 The option defaults to `false`, if set to `true` checks for existence of brotli and gzip compressed files with `.br` and `.gz` extensions, preferring brotli if the file exists and supported by the